AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

   ![The pop-up that appears while editing Truth Bullets.](edit_bullet_modal.png){ loading="lazy" }
 </figure>

-As you can see, it already has the old trigger and description in it - you'll be able to edit them from there (though you may want to temporarily move the contents to a proper text editor to edit things better).
+As you can see, it already has the Truth Bullet details - you'll be able to edit them from there (though you may want to temporarily move the contents to a proper text editor to edit things better).
 When you press submit, the Truth Bullet will be edited with the new trigger and description.

 To remove a Truth Bullet, it's as simple as using `/bullet-manage remove` with the channel and trigger of the Truth Bullet you want to delete: